Pricing: Approaches

 A "price waterfall" analysis is so-called because graphical demonstrations indicate successive differences between a product's list price, prices offered to purchasers net of discounts, the price stated on an invoice, and the actual price paid by the customer (the "pocket price").
-This type of analysis has been recommended to businesses because it helps their sales personnel and financial staff to understand the differences which arise between the reference or list price, which might reflect certain expectations about income and profit, and the price which is ultimately charged and the income this represents after all contract, sales, and payment discounts.
+This type of analysis has been recommended to businesses.
+The technique helps sales personnel and financial staff to understand the differences which arise between the reference or list price, which might reflect certain expectations about income and profit, and the price which is ultimately charged and the income this represents after all contract, sales, and payment discounts, although a document written for the Sales Management Association notes that it is "only a starting point" in this regard.
 Harvard Business Review writers Marn and Rosiello noted in a 1992 article that the gap between invoice price and "pocket price" is often more significant than the gap between list price and invoice price: items like annual volume discounts, which are not necessarily visible to sales personnel, have a proportionately greater impact on overall income and thus management oversight of these pricing elements is important.